MaironLima/Hosted-Images/README.md

 ## 🏗️ Deploy

 - **Backend + Database:**
-  - Configure um projeto Railway, conecte o repositório e defina as variáveis de ambiente.
+  - Set up a Railway project, connect the repository, and configure environment variables.
-  - Railway cria e conecta automaticamente o banco PostgreSQL ao backend.
+  - Railway automatically creates and connects a PostgreSQL database to the backend.

 - **Frontend:**
-  - Faça deploy da pasta `front-end` diretamente na Vercel.
+  - Deploy the `front-end` folder directly to Vercel.
-  - Configure as variáveis de ambiente necessárias, como a URL da API.
+  - Set up the necessary environment variables like the API URL.

-- **Ver produção:**
+- **Production:**
   https://hosted-images.vercel.app

 ---

-## ⚙️ Funcionalidades Principais
+## ⚙️ Main Features

-- Cadastro e autenticação de usuários
+- User registration and authentication
-- Upload e visualização de imagens
+- Image upload and visualization
-- Publicação de postagens
+- Post publishing
-- Integração backend-frontend
+- Backend-frontend integration
-- Banco de dados PostgreSQL (Railway)
+- PostgreSQL database (Railway)
-- Deploy contínuo (Railway e Vercel)
+- Continuous deployment (Railway and Vercel)

 ---

 ## 📸 Screenshots

-> Adicione aqui prints das principais telas do sistema.
+> Add screenshots of the main system screens here.

 ---

-## 🤝 Contribuindo
+## 🤝 Contributing

-1. Faça um fork
+1. Fork the repository
-2. Crie uma branch (`git checkout -b feature/nome`)
+2. Create a branch (`git checkout -b feature/name`)
-3. Commite suas alterações (`git commit -m 'feat: descrição da feature'`)
+3. Commit your changes (`git commit -m 'feat: features description'`)
-4. Envie para o repositório (`git push origin feature/nome`)
+4. Push to your branch (`git push origin feature/name`)
-5. Abra um Pull Request
+5. Open a Pull Request

 ---

-## 📝 Licença
+## 📝 License

-Este projeto está sob licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE) file for more details.

 ---

-## 👤 Autor
+## 👤 Author

 - [Mairon Lima](https://github.com/MaironLima)